who are we?

 Classes

 We are a small school with no designs to ever grow past 120 students.
-We cap each classroom at 15 students.
-For grades 1-8, we offer multi-grade classrooms.
-Each multi-grade classroom contains 2 grades (grades 1/2, 3/4, 5/6, and 7/8).
+We cap each classroom at 18 students.
 Having such small classes allows individual attention to be given to each student by their teacher.
-Having multi-grade classes allows each student to “slide” to their own group of peers academically for differentiated instruction.

 Tuition

 We are primarily funded through Indiana School Choice Vouchers.
-Other schools accept vouchers, but we intentionally price our tuition & fees (link) to come below the voucher maximum award amount.
+Other schools accept vouchers, but we intentionally price our tuition & fees below the voucher maximum award amount.
 This is part of our mission.
 Access to a safe Christian school shouldn’t be cost prohibitive to any family.
-Go here to learn more about the voucher program.

 What do we teach?